bytecodealliance/wasmtime/docs/metaref.rst

 instruction.
 The following properties are used to select instructions to be
 encoded:

-- An opcode, i.e. :cton:inst:`iadd_imm`, that must match the instruction's opcode.
+- An opcode, i.e. :clif:inst:`iadd_imm`, that must match the instruction's opcode.
 - Values for any type variables if the opcode represents a polymorphic instruction.